 IBM’s campaign says “Think IBM” and Apple is very different from IBM, so “Think Different” was an interesting concept and the idea that these words can be attached to some of the world’s most different-thinking people.

-The “Think different” campaign was perhaps the most successful advertising campaign of all time.
+The “Think Different” campaign was perhaps the most successful advertising campaign of all time.

 Apple went so audacious and perhaps preposterous by placing great minds and achievers next to the Apple logo: Albert Einstein, Muhammad Ali, Gandhi, Bob Dylan, and Amelia Earheart.

-The “Think different” slogan was introduced in “The crazy ones” commercial which played a pivotal role in helping Apple achieve one of the greatest corporate turnarounds in business history.
+The “Think different” slogan was introduced in the “The crazy ones” commercial which played a pivotal role in helping Apple achieve one of the greatest corporate turnarounds in business history.

-When the “Think Different” campaign launched, Apple immediately felt the boost despite having no significant new products, and changed people’s perception of Apple products just being some “toys”.
+When the “Think Different” campaign launched, Apple immediately felt the boost despite having no significant new products and changed people's perception of Apple products just being some “toys”.

 People will attack you for your audacity, but at least you’re promoting great role models.